daniel-wrench/reynolds_scales_project/README.md

 ## To-do

+1. Check 1... and 2... locally
+2. Commit changes
-2. Test pipeline in Raapoi on 1 year of data.
+2. Test pipeline in Raapoi on 1 year of data (2016).
 Use scratch storage. **Currently have downloaded all raw data**
-- Test 2_... in interactive python session (though may only need to do in non-job session?
-Currently )
+- Check updates to pipeline with 10 files
 - Optimise cores/mem with 10-20 files for each command 1,2,3 (vuw-job-report)
 - (You can keep codes in home but data in scratch, using $HOME call: see `example_run.sh`)
 2. Check output plots against summary stats